LennardF1989/BF2042-Portal-Docs/docs/generated.md

 Display a **Message** on-screen exclusive to custom gamemodes.
 Using the **CustomMessageSlotsItem**, this **Message** can be displayed on multiple lines.
 It will stay up for the length of the provided duration, or stay up indefinitely if a negative **Number** is provided.
 It will be displayed to everyone unless a specific **Player** or **TeamId** is provided.

-_Note: It\'s your responsibility to ensure a safe and fair experience for others, violating the EA User Agreement by using offensive or inappropriate text may result in account bans._
+_Note: It's your responsibility to ensure a safe and fair experience for others, violating the EA User Agreement by using offensive or inappropriate text may result in account bans._

 ### Inputs